richardgonzalezm/Sudoku_solver_bot/README.md

             A getter for the current grid.
         grid(new_grid):
             A setter that updates the grid.
-Raises ValueError if the new grid is not 3x3.
+Raises ValueError if the new grid is not 3x3. is_valid(num, pos):
+            Checks if a number can be placed in the subgrid without violating the rules. find_empty():
+            Finds the first empty cell (represented by 0) in the subgrid.

 "Sudoku": A class that represents the Sudoku puzzle.